-So, it is important that we keep that distinction.
+It is important that we keep that distinction.
 Parents are more to their children than the children are to them.
 God gave the parents a great deal of latitude, and a great deal of responsibility.
-But, the parents are chief in the family.
+But, the parents, are chief in the family.

 Does that sound in any way like the 5th commandment?—"Honor your father, and your mother, so that your days might be long upon the land which the Lord is giving you."